A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 UV rays target collagen and elastin, the proteins that keep skin firm.
 This breakdown causes wrinkles, sagging, and loss of skin elasticity over time.
 UV radiation also damages DNA in skin cells, leading to dark spots, uneven texture, and increased risk of skin cancer.

-I’ve seen friends with oily skin skip SPF, only to regret it when fine lines appeared in their late 20s.
+I’ve seen clients with oily skin skip SPF, only to regret it when fine lines appeared in their late 20s.
 One of the top skincare mistakes to avoid is assuming your natural oils are enough protection.

 Did you know that 90% of visible aging is caused by sun exposure?
 (Source: Skin Cancer Foundation).